-The transformation of StructNodes is achieved through a compilation pipeline as illustrated in Figure 7 using the List struct.
-In the first stage, DesugarStruct restructures the AST in a way that fields and their references can be correctly linked via BuildLexicalScope.
-The pass verifies that all methods are defined within the struct namespace, each method contains self as the first parameter and that only field references begin with "self.".
-It also checks for a user-defined constructor, automatically generates one if absent.
-To directly link fields and their references by common names, fields are prefixed (e.g., List::), just as the struct methods, to make them unique in the global function scope.
-Within the struct scope, potential ambiguities between access chains (e.g., self.next.next.value) and simple field references (e.g., self.value) are resolved via the member table.
-If a name appears in the table, the reference is maintained as a ReferenceNode and is prefixed List::; otherwise, it is converted into an AccessChainNode.
-The usage of:: can prevent name clashing since the colon is not recognized by the tokenizer.
-The self parameter is removed from the constructor, aligning the number of parameters in constructor calls with their definitions.
+The transformation of StructNodes follows a compilation pipeline as illustrated for the List struct in Figure 7.
+First, DesugarStruct restructures the AST for correct field/reference linking by BuildLexicalScope.
+It verifies that all methods are defined within the struct namespace, contain self as the first parameter and that field references start with "self.".
+Furthermore, it generates a constructor if absent.
+To link fields and references by common names, fields and methods are prefixed (e.g., List::) for uniqueness in the global scope.
+Within the struct scope, ambiguities between access chains (e.g., self.next.next.value) and field references (e.g., self.value) are resolved via a member table.
+If a name appears in the table, the reference is maintained as a ReferenceNode and prefixed; otherwise, it is converted into an AccessChainNode.
+The constructor's self parameter is removed, aligning the number of parameters in calls with their definitions.

-Next, the PreLoweringStruct pass extends the transformed StructNode with compiler-specific variables.
-These additions include the allocation array, the free_idx variable, as well as data structures used for memory management (see Section 5.4).
-The transformed List definition in Figure 7 illustrates these modifications.
-If a struct contains no array fields, the maximum number of allocatable struct instances (MAX_STRUCTS) can be set directly.
-However, when arrays are present, their sizes must be taken into account, with the largest array's size serving as the divisor in the calculation.
-Consider a struct with two array fields: one with size n, the other with size n - 1.
-By the end, all fields are extended by the heap dimension m necessitating that all dimensions of a field array combined do not exceed MAX STRUCTS (M).
-To achieve this, PreLoweringStruct defines a max function to determine the largest field array and compute the value of m via integer division, calling max in a nested manner if more than two arrays exist.
-Here, this leads to $m = M/\max(n, n - 1)$ allocatable instances.
+Next, PreLoweringStruct adds compiler-specific variables to the StructNode, including the allocation array, the free_idx variable, and memory management data (Section 5.4).
+The modifications are shown in Figure 7 (center).
+If no array fields exist, the maximum number of allocatable struct instances (MAX_STRUCTS) is set directly.
+Otherwise, their sizes are taken into account, with the largest serving as the divisor in the calculation.
+Consider a struct with two array fields: one with size n, the other with n - 1.
+By the end, all fields are extended by the heap dimension m necessitating that all dimensions of a field array combined do not exceed MAX_STRUCTS (M).
+Therefore, PreLoweringStruct defines a max function to determine the largest array and compute the m via integer division, calling max in a nested manner if more than two arrays exist.
+Here, this leads to $m = M/\max(n, n-1)$ allocatable instances.

 The LoweringStruct algorithm eliminates StructNodes from the AST by converting struct fields and their references into higher-dimensional arrays, moving methods to the global function scope, and adjusting constructors for proper memory allocation.
 This is achieved by applying DimensionExpansion (Section 3.4), adding an extra heap dimension.
-For example, a scalar field A is transformed into A[m], a one-dimensional array B[S] becomes B[m, S], and an n-dimensional field C becomes $C[m, S_1, \ldots, S_n]$, with m representing the allocatable instances.
-Field references
+For example, a scalar field A is transformed into A[m], a one-dimensional array B[S] becomes B[m, S], and an n-dimensional field C becomes $C[m, S_1, ..., S_n]$, with m representing the allocatable instances.
+Field references outside the constructor are expanded by one dimension and indexed using the struct's self variable, those inside the constructor are indexed with List::free_idx.
+The constructor is transformed and the search function, the subsequent if statement, and the setting of the allocation array are added.
+Ultimately, all methods are moved into global scope and the remaining arrays and constants to the on init callback.